 Liberty’s first season in Conference USA, and the Flames’ first year with Jamey Chadwell as their head coach, went about as well as fans could’ve hoped.

 Liberty went a perfect 12-0 during the regular season, won the CUSA Championship, and reached the Fiesta Bowl before losing to Oregon.
-The Flames weren’t as strong this past season, going 8-4 overall, but they hope they can keep winning at that rate for the foreseeable future.
+The Flames weren’t as strong the past two seasons, though, going 12-12 overall during that span.
+But they hope they can get back to winning more often soon.

 What’s Liberty Head Coach Jamey Chadwell’s Salary?